bbauska/zombiePolitics/README.md

 generation are quickly disappearing.
-And while Obama and his priests of high finance have spent billions to bail out banks and conduct foreign wars, they have refiised to implement an adequate jobs-creation program for young people and the millions of unemployed.
+And while Obama and his priests of high finance have spent billions to bail out banks and conduct foreign wars, they have refiised to implement an adequate jobs-creation program for young people and the millions of unemployed.</p>

-Market forces continue to focus on the related issues of consumption, exces­ sive profits, and fear.
-Reduced to the act of consuming, citizenship is “mostly about forgetting, not learning,”5 in spite ofthe hyped-up and increasing appeal to bear­ ing the burden collectively of hard times-a burden that always falls on the shoul­ ders of working people but not the banks or other commanding financial institutions.
+<p>Market forces continue to focus on the related issues of consumption, exces­
+sive profits, and fear.
+Reduced to the act of consuming, citizenship is "mostly about forgetting, not learning,"5 in spite ofthe hyped-up and increasing appeal to bear­ ing the burden collectively of hard times-a burden that always falls on the shoul­ ders of working people but not the banks or other commanding financial institutions.
 How else to explain the 2010 record profits of big banks and invest­